Hard Line Outtakes, Tidbits, and Assorted Stuff (May be NSFW).

 “Still green,” Tobias said, his face burning red, trying not to squirm.
 And then Sullivan’s hands were spreading him wide, exposing him.

 “God, your ass,” Sullivan muttered, and then his mouth was on him again, hot and wet and slow, and the flush of heat stopped being about embarrassment and started being about pleasure.
 Forbidden pleasure.
 He shouldn’t be doing this.
 He shouldn’t be liking it.
 He knew he shouldn’t.
 It was dirty and wrong and he wasn’t supposed to, but oh, fuck, did it feel good.
 And Sullivan was enjoying it too, his hands getting rougher, more demanding, his mouth going faster, his fingers driving inside now too, his breathing hard and quick.
 Tobias couldn’t believe how humiliating it was, how dirty, and he had never imagined it would feel so outrageously, shamefully good.
-He came with Sullivan’s fingers stretching him wide, stroking his prostate, his teeth grazing the edge of his rim, tongue wet and sliding inside him, and he came with brutal force, his spine arching until it hurt, the orgasm lasting for what seemed like hours as all that pent-up desire and tension flooded out of him.
+When Sullivan finally gave him permission, he came with Sullivan’s fingers stretching him wide, stroking his prostate, his teeth grazing the edge of his rim, tongue wet and sliding inside him, and he came with brutal force, his spine arching until it hurt, the orgasm lasting for what seemed like hours as all that pent-up desire and tension flooded out of him.

 “I guess all that commotion meant you hated it,” Sullivan said later, after they’d gotten cleaned up and gone back downstairs.
 He was sprawled on the sofa and clicking back and forth between the History and Discovery channels every twenty seconds.
 He had the attention span of a small child.
 “I’ve never heard you say fuck before, I don’t think.
 Definitely not that many times in a row.”